 Ashtanga is a dynamic form of yoga that tones and strengthens the body by working on the same series of postures, carefully combining each breath with movement in the vinyasa count.
 In the Ashtanga Vinyasa classes, we explore the Primary Series, working on alignment, sequence memorization, and the moving meditation that constitutes the core of the practice.
 The Primary Series is a set sequence of postures beginning with the Surya Namaskara (the Sun Salutations).
 I have studied and practised this system with the late Maty Ezraty, David Swenson, and Matthew Sweeney.

 In the Hatha classes I teach alignment-focused sequences where we explore transitions and movements with emphasis on the breath.
 In these classes we move slowly, exploring and holding a variety of postures, including more challenging ones, in order to build stamina and strength, to develop flexibility, and to calm the mind.

 In the Vinyasa classes I guide you through breath-synchronised movements, following a step-by-step approach, allowing the body to open through gradual 'minimal' shifts, in flexibility and strength, progressing into more complex segments before returning to stillness.

 Minimum Yoga is a mindbody practice.
-It advocates the cause of the minimal in all its wonders: minimal daily exploration of the infinite possibilities of the mindbody system through asana practice, meditation, and bodywork, to tune in to a state of mental and physical wellbeing where no impact, judgment, demand – on self, others, and the space around us all – is needed.
+It advocates the cause of the minimal in all its wonders: minimal daily exploration of the infinite possibilities of the mindbody connection through asana practice, meditation, and bodywork, to tune in to a state of mental and physical wellbeing where no impact, judgment, demand – on self, others, and the space around us all – is needed.